 Camp staff will always endeavor to provide care and comfort to campers who are feeling unwell or emotionally distressed.
-Should a camper ask to call home and prior support has not provided relief, we will accommodate this request.
-A call home doesn't mean that the camper will go home, but will be used as an opportunity to check in with a parent/guardian about the needs and wellbeing of the camper.
+If a camper asks to call home and prior support has not provided relief, we will accommodate this request.
+A call home doesn't mean that the camper will go home; it will be used as an opportunity to check in with a parent or guardian about the camper's needs and well-being.